Abolitionism in the United States: Republican Party

-Explorer and abolitionist John C. Frémont ran as the first Republican nominee for president in 1856.
+Explorer, army veteran, and abolitionist John C. Frémont ran as the first Republican nominee for president in 1856.
 The new party crusaded on the slogan: "Free soil, free silver, free men, Frémont and victory!"
 Although he lost, the party showed a strong base.
 It dominated in Yankee areas of New England, New York and the northern Midwest, and had a strong presence in the rest of the North.
 It had almost no support in the South, where it was roundly denounced in 1856–60 as a divisive force that threatened civil war.
+The newly-formed Republican Party gained quite a standing in the 1856 to 1857 election cycle in the U.S. House and Senate, cementing its status as the primary party for abolitionists and northerners for some time.

-Without using the term "containment", the new Party in the mid-1850s proposed a system of containing slavery, once it gained control of the national government.
+Without using the term "containment", the new Party in the mid-1850s proposed a system of containing slavery once it gained control of the national government.
 Historian James Oakes explains the strategy:

 The federal government would surround the south with free states, free territories, and free waters, building what they called a "cordon of freedom" around slavery, hemming it in until the system's own internal weaknesses forced the slave states one by one to abandon slavery.

-Abolitionists demanded immediate emancipation, not a slow-acting containment.
-They rejected the new party, and in turn its leaders reassured voters they were not trying to abolish slavery in the U.S. altogether, which was politically impossible, and were just working against its spread.
+Militant abolitionists demanded immediate emancipation, not a slow-acting containment.
+Some rejected the new party, and in turn its leaders reassured voters they were not trying to abolish slavery in the U.S. altogether, which was politically impossible, and were just working against its spread.